-• The phased Very Large Array (Y27) will be available for HSA observing in Semester 2017B, in its B configuration.
+• The phased Very Large Array (Y27) will be available for HSA observing in Semester 2018A, in its A and D configurations.

 Observing with a single VLA antenna (Y1) in conjunction with the VLBA will only be available through the VLBA Resident Shared Risk Observing (https://science.lbo.us/facilities/vlba/proposing/rsro) program.